-I was elected in November of 2008 after serving three terms in the Michigan House of Representatives, where I chaired the Commerce Committee and served on the House Tax Policy, Education, Judiciary, and New Economy and Quality of Life Committees.
+I was elected in November 2008 after serving three terms in the Michigan House of Representatives, where I chaired the Commerce Committee and served on the House Tax Policy, Education, Judiciary, and New Economy and Quality of Life committees.

 I am best known for his my work on legislation bringing the motion picture industry to Michigan, stem cell research and reform of the public mental health system.